 Alternatively, you can turn off the auto-shutdown option programmed into your treadmill.
 However, this is not recommended as it may cause problems with the functioning of the treadmill in the future and may lead to permanent damage.

-Why Treadmill Stops Suddenly?
+Why Does the Treadmill Stop Suddenly?

 Why Does My Treadmill Stop When I Step On It?

-There can be many reasons why your treadmill stops when you step on it.
+There can be a few reasons why your treadmill stops when you step on it.
 It might be due to the belt being stretched too far during a workout session, resulting in the loss of grip on the rollers.
 It could also be because of the rear of the treadmill losing its original position due to loose or imbalanced bolts.